jeffreyvarga/jeffreyvarga.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Hello!
-My name is Jeffrey Varga.
-I am a senior undergraduate studying Geography and Geospatial Science at Oregon State University.

-My GIS background includes coursework in spatial analysis, cartography, and Web GIS, along with hands-on experience using ArcGIS Pro, ArcGIS Online, and geospatial data management workflows.
-I have applied these skills through academic projects and professional roles, including work as an undergraduate learning assistant supporting upper-division GIS courses.
-My interests center on environmental and human–environment applications of GIS, with a focus on clear, effective spatial communication and data-driven decision making.
+Hello, I am Jeffrey Varga.
+My GIS background includes spatial analysis, cartography, and Web GIS, with hands-on experience using ArcGIS Pro, ArcGIS Online, and dashboard development.
+I have worked with data discovery, preprocessing, coordinate systems, and publishing geospatial layers for web-based applications.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+My primary interests are in remote sensing and geospatial data creation, including the use of satellite imagery, derived datasets, and repeatable workflows to analyze environmental and human systems.
+Through coursework, research projects, and my role as an undergraduate learning assistant, I focus on building clean, well-documented datasets and using spatial analysis to produce reliable, interpretable results that support further analysis and decision making.